Get Better Quotes 35+

 Employee claims are reported to NCCI and statistically compared with all other

-businesses using the same class code.
-An Experience Modification Factor will
+similar type businesses using the same class code in each state.
+An

-apply to your business after a few years.
+Experience Modification Rate may apply to your business after a few years of coverage.

-Insurance company underwriters are permitted to make premium adjustments based
+Insurance company underwriters are permitted to make premium rate adjustments based

 on unique factors about your business, safety practices, and management